Your Rights When Buying Second-Hand Goods in England & Wales

 | Scenario | Quality right? | Right to reject? | 14-day cancellation (online)? | |---|---|---|---| | Trader sale (any channel) | Yes — CRA 2015 s.9 | Yes — within 30 days | Yes — CCR 2013 | | Private sale (in person) | No | No statutory right | No | | Private sale (online) | No | No statutory right | No |

 If you are unsure whether a seller is a trader, look at their listing history, whether they have a business name or VAT number, and how often they sell.
-Businesses are legally prohibited from presenting themselves as private sellers under the Consumer Protection from Unfair Trading Regulations 2008 — if you suspect a business is disguised as a private seller, report it to Trading Standards.
+A business that falsely presents itself as a private individual is engaging in a banned commercial practice — since 6 April 2025 this sits under Schedule 20 of the Digital Markets, Competition and Consumers Act 2024, which replaced the earlier Consumer Protection from Unfair Trading Regulations 2008.
+If you suspect a business is disguised as a private seller, report it to your local Trading Standards office.

 Your rights when buying from a trader